The Best Reason to Start Using Uber Again

 After the all-hands, a small circle of brown and black women come up to Saint John.
 “I was hired the week Travis Kalanick resigned,” one woman tells her.
 “My first week of actual work was when you started.”
 This woman, and the rest of the receiving line, tell Saint John how excited they are and how much it means to them that she is here in this position at this time.
 And, schedule be damned, she takes the time to connect with each woman — be it about earrings, a podcast, motherhood — in interactions that are warm and full of eye contact.
 I’m told explicitly I can include this moment, just in case I was considering not.

 Five years ago, Marissa Mayer and Sheryl Sandberg were the figures that the Valley liked to point to as examples of progress.
-They were a distinct type of woman — chic in an Oscar De La Renta sheath-dress way, corporate, no-nonsense.
+They were a distinct type of woman — chic in an Oscar de la Renta sheath-dress way, corporate, no-nonsense.
 Meyer had her Vogue spread; Sandberg launched a movement.
-Both believed in work as life (Meyer famously had a daycare built so she could bring her child to work, and thus never leave the office).
+Both believed in work as life (Meyer famously had a day care built so she could bring her child to work, and thus never leave the office).
 Now the desired brand is different.
-A woman like Saint John is what the Valley wants to be associated with — someone cool, non-white, non-corporate, real.
+A woman like Saint John is what the Valley wants to be associated with — someone cool, nonwhite, non-corporate, real.
 And while there is nobody like Saint John, companies are still trying to make splashy hires: Apple hired Denise Young Smith as the VP of Diversity and Twitter has Candi Castleberry-Singleton as their VP of Diversity and Inclusion.
 And in order for more women of color to get hired, women of color have to get hired in leadership roles.
 But occasionally, there’s a sense that women in these prominent positions are shouldering the responsibility for distracting from messes they didn’t make.
 The companies that hire them understand their value in the public eye.
 I ask Saint John how she feels that the concept of tokenism comes up so often in conversations about her.

 “I’m offended by that,” she says.
 “I’m offended because you wouldn’t ask anybody else that question.
 That takes away from my accomplishments; that takes away from what I’m capable of.
 If there were somebody else who had the accolades, who had the receipts, would you ask them that?
 It offends me at every level.
 I’m black and I’m a woman, and those are benefits in what I do.
 Excuse me.
 It’s a micro-aggression.
 Oh okay, so I am considered a token, does that mean the work I do is also token?
 It’s not.
 The work I’m doing is really important, and therefore no. I’m not.
 I reject that notion at all,” Boz leans into me, making impassioned eye contact, as if she’s talking to a friend who’s probably experienced the same exasperation.
 (Of course I have, Boz.)